 8. The Watchers (2024)

-Directed by Ishana Night Shyamalan, daughter of M. Night Shyamalan, ‘The Watchers’ is an alternate version of ‘Salem’s Lot.’
+Directed by Ishana Night Shyamalan, ‘The Watchers’ uses the same ingredients of ‘Salem’s Lot’ to cook a new recipe.
+Shyamalan magnifies Dauberman’s subtle take on isolation to create an atmosphere that has humanity taken away from civilization.
 The supernatural horror film based on A. M. Shine’s eponymous novel is set in a forest and centers on a group of people who are stuck inside a bunker and are “watched” by mysterious creatures that are seemingly trying to learn how to be human.
 However, it doesn’t stop them from killing them if they don’t follow certain rules.
 In the center of it all is Mina (Dakota Fanning), a young woman who decides to find out the truth about the creatures, which come out only at night and escape the forest.
-It is clear that the “watchers” like the vampires require humans for survival, only the methods are different.
+It is clear that the watchers, like the vampires, require humans, in some way, for survival, thereby stressing the acute sense-of-survival theme prevalent in ‘Salem’s Lot.’

 7. Disappearance (2002)

 ‘Disappearance’ too centers on an abandoned town.
 It follows the Henley family, who decide to explore a Nevada town while driving through, only to be subjected to the horrors that lie within it.
 As the plot proceeds, the family realizes that the town isn’t abandoned, although the residents of the town don’t seem to be humans.
 What the unseen creatures are and how the family can escape the town is what we see in this mystery thriller that picks at our horror bone.
-Starring Harry Hamlin, Susan Dey, and Jeremy Lelliott, the film is directed by Walter Klenhard.
-Even though it isn’t as dark as ‘Salem’s Lot,’ it carries the flavor that comes with dealing with non-human entities attacking humans.
+Director Walter Klenhard shows the psychological effects of fear and how it affects human behavior, something that Dauberman also touches on.
+The emotional resonance that results from the confrontation with an inhuman threat and the subsequent personal transformations also connect the two films.
+Ultimately, the theme of loss prevails, including the loss of a loved one, the loss of a sense of security, or, mostly, the loss of innocence.
+Despite not being as dark as ‘Salem’s Lot,’ ‘Disappearance’ carries ‘the ‘Salem’s Lot’ flavor of dealing with non-human entities attacking humans.

 6. Dark Harvest (2023)